 NOTE 3: The Access Type of 3GPP also includes the use of ProSe UE-to-Network Relay access as defined in TS 23.304 [34].

 - PDU Session Pair ID: An indication shared by redundant PDU Sessions as described in clause 5.33.2.1 of TS 23.501 [2].
+This component may be adjusted based on the analytics results of Analytics ID "Redundant Transmission Experience" from NWDAF.

 - RSN: The RSN for redundant PDU Sessions as described in clause 5.33.2.1 of TS 23.501 [2].
+This component may be adjusted based on the analytics results of Analytics ID "Redundant Transmission Experience" from NWDAF.